auth0/docs/articles/api/authentication/_multifactor-authentication.md

 - As long as there are no active authenticators, you can associate a new one using the MFA token.
 If there are already active authenticators, you need to use an access token with the `enroll` scope to associate new authenticators.
 - Once associated, you must verify the authenticator before Auth0 marks it as active.
 You can use the returned values in place of the ones returned from the `/mfa/challenge` endpoint to continue with the verification flow.
 - The first time an authenticator is associated, a `recovery_codes` field is included on the response.
-You can use these recovery codes to pass MFA as shown on __Verify with a recovery code__ above.
+You can use these recovery codes to pass MFA as shown on [Verify with recovery code](/api/authentication#verify-with-recovery-code) above.

 ### More information